 About our Parent Nonprofit

 Kindred World is the parent nonprofit of The Evolved Nest.
 As an award-winning 501C3 nonprofit, Kindred's leadership in the Conscious Parenting Movement has provided a solid foundation for pioneers, scientists, authors, activists, parents and professionals to share their sustainable and peaceful visions for humanity since 1996.

 We invite you to visit our website at www.KindredWorld.org.

 And our Great Nonprofits page, where you can read multiple endorsements and success stories about our work.

 Read our alternative media outlet supporting the New Story of Childhood, Parenthood and the Human Family at Kindred Media.

 And please consider supporting our nonprofit work financially with your tax-deductible donation.

-About the Age of Expanded Reason Award
+About the Expanded Reason Award

 The award was given by University Francisco de Vitoria and the Joseph Ratzinger/Benedict XVI Vatican Foundation to recognize innovation in scientific research and academic programs based on Benedict XVI’s proposal to broaden the horizons of reason.
 The university and foundation sought academic works that question and explicitly incorporate reflections on the anthropology, epistemology, ethics and meaning that exist within the specific science.
-Watch the Rome television news report to the left and read the full release below.

 The award was given by University Francisco de Vitoria and the Joseph Ratzinger/Benedict XVI Vatican Foundation to recognize innovation in scientific research and academic programs based on Benedict XVI’s proposal to broaden the horizons of reason.
 The university and foundation sought academic works that question and explicitly incorporate reflections on the anthropology, epistemology, ethics and meaning that exist within the specific science.
 Two awards were given for research, and two were given for academic programs.